ttspackage/tts/README.md

-# tts - trusted timestamping
+Trusted Timestamping
 R package for creating Trusted Timestamps.

-Generated hashes of objects or files will be put in a blockchain transaction (on the STELLAR network).
-Stellar transactions are executed through service available at stellarapi.io (https://stellarapi.io).
+Trusted Timestamps (tts) are created by submitting a sha256 hash of a file or dataset into a transaction on the decentralized blockchain (Stellar network).
+The package makes use of a free service provided by https://stellarapi.io.